iree-org/iree/docs/GetStarted/cmake_options_and_variables.md

 cross-compiling, it's the artifact names being load-bearing.
-The artifact names are used to express dependencies across CMake invocation boundary (remember that we cannot access targets defined in another CMake invocation); the package-prefixed CMake target names are just cutom targets depending on the host artfact.
+The artifact names are used to express dependencies across CMake invocation boundary (remember that we cannot access targets defined in another CMake invocation); the package-prefixed CMake target names are just custom targets depending on the host artifact.

 #### `IREE_HOST_BINARY_ROOT`:FILEPATH